CSGuides/grad-job-guide/_exampleMaterials/contributionGuide.md

 at the Univeristy of New Mexico and use this technique to get a broad sense of what those schools end up expecting.

-[Wes](/grad-job-guide/about#authors) notes that a higher-ranked school is <i>not</i> "better": instead, this is a technique for gaining more grounded information about selecvtivity and mitigating imposter syndrome.
+[Wes](/grad-job-guide/about#authors) notes that a higher-ranked school is <i>not</i> "better": instead, this is a technique for gaining more grounded information about selectivity and mitigating imposter syndrome.
 As a concrete example,
 <a href="https://en.wikipedia.org/wiki/Stephanie_Forrest">Stephanie Forrest</a> received R1 tenure-track offers from both the University of Michigan
 and also the Univeristy of Arizona and accepted the offer at Arizona because it was a better fit for her context.
 [Wes](/grad-job-guide/about#authors) often recommends that applicants seeking academic jobs sit down (perhaps with their advisors) and determine that
 "on average, my record is comparable to people who are accepted at schools ranked XYZ", and then start, as a baseline, by applying to other